geopandas/geopandas/doc/source/docs/user_guide/indexing.rst

 bounding box will be returned.

 Using the ``geoda.chile_labor`` dataset, you can use this functionality to quickly select parts of Chile whose boundaries extend south of the -50 degrees latitude.
+You can first check the original GeoDataFrame.

 .. ipython:: python

    import geodatasets

    chile = geopandas.read_file(geodatasets.get_path('geoda.chile_labor'))
+   @savefig chile.png
+   chile.plot(figsize=(8, 8));

+And then select only the southern part of the country.

+.. ipython:: python

    southern_chile = chile.cx[:, :-50]
    @savefig chile_southern.png
    southern_chile.plot(figsize=(8, 8));